selenelim/selenelim/README.md

    cout<<a<<operation<<b<<"="<<c;
   }

-## YEAR 1 - SEMESTER 2
+## YEAR 1 - SEMESTER 2 ( AY24/25 S2 )
-I did  ET1024 Introduction to Engineering and Design.
+* I did  ET1024 Introduction to Engineering and Design.
-I dabbled in using Arduino to do a project.
+* I dabbled in using Arduino to do a project to make a waste collector to prevent trash from overflowing.
+* I used ultrasonic sensors, IR sensors, LCD display and a wifi module.

 <div style="display: flex;">